adithirgis/pollucheck/inst/shiny/WWW/include.md

 [source](https://statisticsbyjim.com/hypothesis-testing/degrees-freedom-statistics/)*

 ### Compare

+**What conditions are applied on the data for comparison?**
+*The same conditions applied for the original data uploaded in **File** tab will be applied example - remove negative values, or averaging period of hourly or daily.*

 **Can I compare two datasets of different timezone?**
 *No, right now the app allows for comparison with data from the same